How to Sell on Google Shopping: A Beginner’s Guide

-Ecwid users can use this to add their feeds to Google Shopping.
-To do this, log into your store Control Panel, go to Promotions → Marketplaces, and choose Google Shopping from there.
+Ecwid users can use this to add their feeds to Google Shopping manually.
+To do this, log into your store Control Panel, go to All Sales Channels and choose Google Shopping from there.

-The only thing you must keep in mind here is your product’s identifiers — Brand, GITN and MPN (more details on the link above).
+The only thing you must keep in mind here is your product’s identifiers — Brand, GITN and MPN.

 Once you’ve taken these steps, your products will show up in the Merchant Center.
 You can now start selling on Google Shopping.